-Activity Timeframe Applications acceptance Applications can be submitted until the available funding for this grant opportunity is fully subscribed or by 4 April 2024 Approval and notification of successful and unsuccessful applicants 4-6 weeks Negotiations and award of grant agreements up to 4 weeks Project completion date within one year from grant application date
+Activity Timeframe Applications acceptance Applications can be submitted until the available funding for this grant opportunity is fully subscribed or by 14 January 2025.
+Approval and notification of successful and unsuccessful applicants 4-6 weeks Negotiations and award of grant agreements Up to 4 weeks Project completion date Within one year from grant application date and 4 weeks following the STEM event, activity or competition that your student or group of students are attending.

-6.3 Questions during the application process
+6.3.
+Questions during the application process